edwcmiller3/Start-AvigilonFullSetup/README.md

 ## Motivation

-In my current job I set up a large quantity of Avigilon network video appliances according to the needs of our clients.
-This is incredibly tedious so I wrote a script to automate the process.
+In my current position I provision a large quantity of Avigilon network video appliances according to the needs of our clients.
+I started out with a checklist of everything that needed to be configured and set each appliance up manually.
+Automating the whole process has freed up considerable time to work on other projects and drastically reduced the time between receiving an order and getting it installed for a client.

 ## Installation

-Provide code examples and explanations of how to get the project.

-## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

-## Tests

-Describe and show how to run the tests with code examples.
+Download a .zip of this project or clone it.
+The entire project is one PowerShell script broken into various functions.
+Requires at least PowerShell v4.

 ## Contributors

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.
+Feel free to submit any changes/improvements through git.

 ## License

-A short snippet describing the license (MIT, Apache, etc.)
+todo